Star RatingFacility Inspections, Ratings, Penalties and Licensure Actions

 Statement of Deficiencies with Plan of Correction - The written report or findings of the inspection and the provider’s approved plan of correction.

 Statement of Deficiencies with deficiencies corrected - A follow-up inspection conducted with deficiencies on the Statement of Deficiencies (Form 2567) and the adult care home corrected one or more of the previously cited deficiencies.
-A Revisit Form (2567B) is used to document the rules corrected and is included with the Statement of Deficiencies (Form 2567).

 No Deficiencies Cited - The Statement of Deficiencies (Form 2567) is not posted.
 No violation with an applicable law or regulation was found during an inspection or investigation.
 For follow-up inspections, all previous citations were corrected.